How do I get support?

 I think I might have dyslexia but I don’t have a diagnosis

-If you think you have dyslexia, or another SpLD, then you can make an appointment to see one of our SpLD Specialist Tutors for a screening.
-Just pop in to Francis House reception and ask to make a screening appointment, or give them a call on 01603 610561.
+If you think you have dyslexia, or another SpLD, then you can make an appointment to see one of our Specialist Study Skills Tutors for a screening.
+Book a free screening by emailing firstname.lastname@example.org or calling (01603) 977977.

-A screening is a short, informal conversation where you and the tutor will discuss the challenges you have been facing, and if there are signs of SpLD the tutor will refer you for a diagnostic assessment.
-It is not daunting and you will not be judged or tested.
-Our sole focus is to support you in your learning and to receive the most effective support you can to help you fulfill your goals.
+A screening is a short, informal conversation where you and the tutor will discuss the challenges you have been facing.
+This process is not daunting, and you will not be judged or tested.
+Our sole focus is to support you in your learning and to receive the most effective support you can, to help you fulfil your goals.

 What happens if the screening suggests I am dyslexic?

-If appropriate, you will be referred on for a full diagnostic assessment.
-This costs £200, although the University contributes £100 towards that cost for the vast majority of students.
-Additional funding support is also available if you are in receipt of an NUA bursary, and through the Financial Support Fund.
+We will generally contribute up to £200 towards the cost of this assessment, based on your household income, although the University contributes £100 towards that cost for the majority of students.
+Additional funding support is also available through the Financial Support Fund.
 Please don’t be put off by the cost of an assessment, just come and talk to us.

-If SpLD/dyslexia is confirmed, then you will be eligible to apply for the Disabled Students’ Allowance (DSA).
-The next step is to make a feedback appointment with an Specialist Tutor.
-They will talk you through your diagnostic assessment report, answer any questions you may have, and assist you to apply for DSA.
+If a SpLD/dyslexia is confirmed at your assessment, then you will be eligible to apply for the Disabled Students’ Allowance (DSA).
+The next step is to make a feedback appointment with a Specialist Tutor.
+They will talk you through your diagnostic assessment report, answer any questions you may have, and help you apply for DSA.

 What benefit will I get from receiving DSA?

 As part of the process of applying for DSA you will be asked to attend a Needs Assessment where your Needs Assessor will recommend appropriate support and equipment for you.
 Quite often a Needs Assessor will recommend you receive Specialist Study Skills Tutorials, which are intended to help students develop the skills they need to overcome their specific challenges.
-Your Needs Assessor may also suggest some Assistive Technology you might find useful, such as TextHelp Read&Write, ClaroRead, or Grammerly.
+Your Needs Assessor may also suggest some Assistive Technology you might find useful, such as texthelp read&write, ClaroRead, or Grammarly.

 I get DSA and have my tutorials provided by NUA.
 How do I book an appointment?

-Tutorials are available in hourly sessions, and must be booked in advance through Francis House reception (01603 610561).
+Tutorials are available in hourly sessions, and must be booked in advance by emailing email@example.com or calling (01603) 977977.
 Please do let us know if you are unable to keep an appointment with as much notice as possible.

 If I have SpLD am I entitled to extensions to academic deadlines?